College of Education Facts and History

 - Northern Illinois State College become Northern Illinois University on July 1, 1957.

 - An advanced degree - the Master of Science degree in education - was first approved in 1951 followed by the certificate of advanced study in 1958.

 - The College of Education was established in 1959, consisting of nine departments: Education Administration Services, Elementary Education, Secondary and Adult Education, Student Teaching, Nursing Education, Outdoor Teacher Education, Physical Education/Men, and Physical Education/Women.

 - The doctorate in education was approved in 1961.
 The first doctorates in education were conferred in 1965.

-- Today the College of Education consists of six departments: Counseling, Adult and Higher Education (CAHE); Educational Technology, Research and Assessment (ETRA); Kinesiology and Physical Education (KNPE); Leadership, Educational Psychology and Foundations (LEPF); Curriculum and Instruction (LEED); Special and Early Education (SEED).
+- Today the College of Education consists of six departments: Counseling, Adult and Higher Education (CAHE); Educational Technology, Research and Assessment (ETRA); Kinesiology and Physical Education (KNPE); Leadership, Educational Psychology and Foundations (LEPF); Curriculum and Instruction (CI); Special and Early Education (SEED).